-15.3.2 Atos Origin position on the Financial Services Market
+15.3.2 Atos Origin's position on the Financial Services Market

-In Europe, Atos Origin is the first outsourcing provider and eighth largest IT service provider to Financials Services Market.
+In Europe, Atos Origin is the first outsourcing provider and eighth largest IT services provider to Financial Services Market.
 With 8,000 experts in Financial Services processes and technologies, Atos Origin gets 22% of its Group revenues from Financial Institutions in the Banking and Insurance sub-markets.